ADMISSIONS POLICY FOR TRANSFER FROM YEAR 11 AND YEAR 12 ENTRY FOR THE ACADEMIC YEAR 2018/19

 Year 12 entry

 Students attending other schools in Year 11 are able to apply for places in Year 12 at Rossett School.
 All applicants wishing to join the school for the first time in Year 12 are subject to the same entry qualifications as those set out above for existing students.

-The Governing Body of the school will, under section 324 of the Education Act 1996, admit to the school a young person with an Education Health & Care Plan (EHCP) that names the school.
+The Governing Body of the school will, under section 324 of the Education Act 1996, admit to the school a young person with a statement of special needs or an Education Health & Care Plan (EHCP) that names the school.
 This is not an oversubscription criterion.
 This relates only to young people who have undergone statutory assessment and for whom an EHCP has been issued and which has taken account of the Year 12 entry requirements.

 If, following the admission of young people where the school is named in the EHCP, the number of applications to join the school for the first time exceeds the published admission number and further places cannot be provided, then the following oversubscription criteria will apply:

 Young people in Public Care for whom an application has been submitted.